 MOST parents want the best for their children, FULL STOP.
 But, the reality is that we're all winging it and often doing the best we can with the tools we have, together with all the well-meaning advice we find along the way.

 Learning new ways to nurture and communicate with our children is excellent as it helps us become more informed.
 Although god help me, I can't tell you how many times I told my children to get their shoes on and guess what?
-After 15 times of asking them, they still didn't have them on, just as we were about to walk out of the door, by which time I'm losing it.
-Then what... drop them at school and tear yourself up because yet again, you've yelled at them before packing them off for a day of learning. #badparent
+After 15 times of asking them, they still didn't have them on, just as we were about to walk out of the door, by which time I was losing it.
+Then what... drop them at school and tear yourself up because, yet again, you've yelled at them before packing them off for a day of learning. #badparent

 Parenting is TOUGH.
 It's undoubtedly the most challenging thing I've done, and due to my excellent skills in keeping my children alive, I'm still doing it (they're now 21 and 18).
 Thankfully, however, I've learnt along the way, as are you.